aashin001/aashin001/README.md

-- 👋 Hi, I’m @aashin001
+👋 Hi, I’m Aashin!
-- 👀 I’m interested in learning coding and development of softwares
-- 🌱 I’m currently learning html/css,media queries,etc
-- 💞️ I’m looking to collaborate on ...
+💻 Passionate about coding and software development.
+🚀 Currently seeking a development role in IT.
+📚 Continuously learning and improving my skills.
+🤝 Open to collaboration on exciting projects.
-- 📫 How to reach me email @ aashinmn@gmail.com
+📫 Reach me at aashinmn@gmail.com

 <!---
 aashin001/aashin001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.